lucky-sideburn/kubeinvaders/README.md

 ```
 Given this example, I can reach k-inv at this address **http://localhost:3131**

-* Please pay attention to "podman run -p 3131:8080" it is importante forward the port 8080
+* Please pay attention to "podman run -p 3131:8080".
+Forward the port 8080 is important.
-* We suggest to use INSECURE_ENDPOINT=true for local dev environments
+* We suggest to use INSECURE_ENDPOINT=true for local dev environments.
-* Follow the above isntructions for create the token for K8S_TOKEN
+* Follow the above isntructions to create the token for K8S_TOKEN.
-* Into the example we use v1.9.6_debug but if everything work good use v1.9.6 as image tag
+* We use v1.9.6_debug in the example, but if everything works good use v1.9.6 as image tag

 #### Params
 ##### K8S_TOKEN
-These are the permissions your service account must have
+These are the permissions your service account must have.
+Take example from [this clusterrole](https://github.com/lucky-sideburn/kubeinvaders/blob/master/helm-charts/kubeinvaders/templates/rbac-cluster.yaml))
 - apiGroups: [""]
   resources: ["pods", "pods/log"]
   verbs: ["delete"]